webkul/odoo-1/doc/reference/views.rst

 ``readonly_form_view_id``
     view to open in readonly mode
 ``form_view_id``
-    view to open when the user create or edit an event ``event_open_popup``
+    view to open when the user create or edit an event.
+Note that if this attribute is not set, the calendar view will fall back to the id of the form view in the current action, if any.
+``event_open_popup``
     If the option 'event_open_popup' is set to true, then the calendar view will open events (or records) in a FormViewDialog.
 Otherwise, it will open events